laurenhamann/book-blog/content/blog/reviews/The Guest List/index.md

 ## Book Description

 On an island off the coast of Ireland, guests gather to celebrate two people joining their lives together as one.
 The groom: handsome and charming, a rising television star.
 The bride: smart and ambitious, a magazine publisher.
-It’s a wedding for a magazine, or for a celebrity: the designer dress, the remote location, the luxe party favors, the boutique whiskey.
+It’s a wedding for a magazine, or a celebrity: the designer dress, the remote location, the luxe party favors, the boutique whiskey.
 The cell phone service may be spotty and the waves may be rough, but every detail has been expertly planned and will be expertly executed.

 But perfection is for plans, and people are all too human.
 As the champagne is popped and the festivities begin, resentments and petty jealousies begin to mingle with the reminiscences and well wishes.
 The groomsmen begin the drinking game from their school days.
 The bridesmaid not-so-accidentally ruins her dress.
 The bride’s oldest (male) friend gives an uncomfortably caring toast.